 - Facilitating increased awareness of Diversity and Inclusion, Athena SWAN and the Wellbeing Programme within the school by dissemination of information from the Equality and Diversity Coordinator and Athena SWAN Governance Group

-- Providing updates about departmental activities and sharing best practice at the termly Equality Champions meetings, and by filling in the School’s Departmental Activities Spreadsheet
+- Providing updates about departmental activities and sharing best practice by attending at least two out of three termly Equality Champions meetings each year, and by filling in the School’s Departmental Activities Spreadsheet

 - Providing a point of contact for others within the department, especially new starters